 The goal of my streaming setup has always been simplicity.

 I capture audio and video primarily through my workstation.
 If I would like to move around, I typically use my iPhone 8 Plus.
-I previously had a Google Pixel 3 XL, which sends data to an RTMP server in the cloud.
-This is then fed into OBS Studio, which runs on a machine deep within the hovel.
+I previously had a Google Pixel 3 XL sending data to an RTMP server in the cloud, which I would then feed into OBS Studio, which runs on a machine deep within the hovel.

 My gaming and fitness streams are captured through my workstation, which lives in my home gym.